Auto Bake: Texture Baker & Exporter

 Bake Queue

-Control the behaviour of the bake queue.
+Control the behavior of the bake queue.

 Default queue behavior when both Active Bake and Finished Bake are off.